Meet Our Specialists

 Immunotherapy is treatment that augments, retrains, or retargets the immune system to fight cancer.
 Your immune system consists of white blood cells, also called leukocytes, which help protect your body against infections and diseases.
-A variety of leukocytes—including T-cells, B-cells, NK-cells, dendritic cells, monocytes, macrophages, neutrophils, and others—are important in cancer control.
 The goal of immunotherapy is to train these cells to attack cancer.

 Immunotherapy can include therapeutic antibodies, vaccines, small molecule drugs, cytokines, or cellular therapy.
 They all help your immune system fight cancer by stopping or slowing cancer cell growth, destroying cancer cells, and keeping cancer from metastasizing, or spreading, to other parts of your body.